garyzhubc/STAT406-2017/Lecture10/README.md

 #### Compare predictions

+We now compare the predictions we obtain on the test with the above regression tree, the usual linear model using all explanatory variables, another one constructed using stepwise variable selections methods, and the "optimal" LASSO.

-Estimated MSPE for the tree using the test set:
+First, we estimate the MSPE of the regression tree using the test set:

 ``` r
 # predictions on the test set